 English, Science and Math are taught for 10 periods per A/B cycle.
 Additional languages/subjects are taught for 8 periods.
+Design is taught in the Design Center in the Qin Building.

 Languages: We offer a wide range of languages for a small school.
 All students study English, either in Language & Literature or Language Acquisition.
-Students also study an additional language from the following options: Chinese (Language & Literature or Language Acquisition); or Korean, French, and German Language & Literature.
-Additional details are available in the Language and Learning Handbook.
+Students also study an additional language from the following options: Chinese (Language & Literature or Language Acquisition); or Korean, French, and German Language & Literature Additional details are available in the Language and Learning Handbook.